 It is important for the local community to be engaged in what is happening around us, and to ensure that we have our say.
 It is becoming increasingly obvious that the greatest risk to the thoughtful, considered and ordered development of our suburb is complacency, and the view that someone else will do the heavy lifting when it comes to promoting community interests.

-The current Surrey Hills Progress Association Inc (SHPA) values the prevailing neighbourhood character and heritage of Surrey Hills.
-The SHPA also has a constructive attitude towards the evolution of Surrey Hills, and welcomes appropriate developments which respond to, respect and are consistent with, the prevailing neighbourhood character and heritage of Surrey Hills.
+The current Surrey Hills & Mont Albert Progress Association Inc (SHMAPA) values the prevailing neighbourhood character and heritage of Surrey Hills & Mont Albert.
+The SHMAPA also has a constructive attitude towards the evolution of Surrey Hills & Mont Albert, and welcomes appropriate developments which respond to, respect and are consistent with, the prevailing neighbourhood character and heritage of Surrey Hills & Mont Albert.

 We are keen to support and challenge the State Government and its related departments, Boroondara and Whitehorse Councils, developers, residents, traders and other stakeholders to achieve these aims by representing the local Surrey Hills community.

-Surrey Hills is a friendly and vibrant neighbourhood with a strong sense of its history and heritage.
+Surrey Hills and Mont Albert are friendly and vibrant neighbourhoods with a strong sense of their history and heritage.
 Initially a farming community, Surrey Hills expanded rapidly as a residential suburb following the extension of the railway to Box Hill and the opening of the Surrey Hills railway station in 1882.
 Today it offers local village shopping in Union Road, a commercial area along Canterbury Road and charming tree-lined streets with a rich mix of housing styles, providing a desirable residential lifestyle.
+Mont Albert has a similar background and character, and also offers local village shopping areas, including Hamilton Street.